jdeath/Hubspace-Homeassistant/README.md

 ### Breaking Change:
 Configuration is done through the `Add Integrations` rather than configuration.yaml.
 Some devices may not work after moving the configuration to the integration.
 Please review the docs on how to gather the device data.
-RGB Lights need additional work.

 Now supports services for capability not provided by the integration.
 See Services section below